 “Rumor travels faster, but won’t stay put as long as the truth.”
 Will Rogers

 A short sale can be an excellent solution for a homeowner who owes more on their home than what it is worth and has to sell.
-Unfortunately a number of myths about short sales have developed and it is important you understand the reality of this process if this is a solution that you feel meets your current needs.
+Unfortunately, several myths about short sales have developed and you must understand the reality of this process if this is a solution that you feel meets your current needs.

 1. Short Sales are Impossible and Never Get Approved